0xnithishkumar/CRM/README.md

 4. [Usage](#usage)

 ### Introduction
-This Django CRUD project was developed as part of my learning journey in web development.
+This Django CRM project was developed as part of my learning journey in web development.
 It allows users to register, log in, create new records, view record details, update existing records, and even delete them.
 The project demonstrates the fundamentals of Django and provides a solid foundation for building similar applications.

 ### Features
 + User registration and authentication system